Papua New Guinea travel destination

 Is it safe to travel to Papua New Guinea?

-Do I need a visa to visit Papua New Guinea?
+How do I get a visa for Papua New Guinea?

 Ready for Papua New Guinea?